AvihooI/Tetris/README.md

 Soon:

 1) Sound effects.
-2) Configurable display.
-3) Persistent configurations.
+2) Persistent configurations (save configurations to a file and load them when the game loads).

 Later:
 1) Music